weikinhuang/dotfiles/README.md

 When on screen host is replaced with session name and is underlined.

-load = cpu% on cygwin

 load = 1 min load avg on *nix/osx/wsl

 ### Custom options for the PS1

 Place these options in `~/.prompt_exports`

-Turn off the load indicator (speeds up the cygwin prompt by a bit)
+Turn off the load indicator
 ```bash
 export _PS1_HIDE_LOAD=1
 ```